 Cemetery Historian Sue Hunter-Weir knows the stories of many of them.

-An unmarked grave belongs to Percy Gould and his wife.
+Two of those graves belong to Percy Gould and his wife.

 According to Hunter-Weir’s research, the couple was among the first Minnesotans to succumb to the flu in 1918.
 They died ten days apart, leaving three children behind.